-To find out more about your right to confidentiality, you can visit the Anna Freud website.
+To find out more about your right to confidentiality, go to our page on understanding confidentiality.

 If you have a disability or find learning at school difficult because of your mental health, you might have rights to extra support, like:

 If you think you would find this useful or you want to find out more, you can talk to your school or college to find out what support is available.

 You should always be involved in decisions about you, like:

 Your views and opinions should be listened to by the people involved in your care, support and education.

 If you have a mental health problem, you might have additional rights to stop you from being discriminated against.
 This means people shouldn't treat you unfairly because of your mental health.